visgl/deck.gl/docs/api-reference/carto/data-sources.md

 ### Types

-All the data source functions are fully typed, to aid in providing the correct parameters.
-In addition to enforcing the parameters passed, the return value of the function is deduced based on the value of the `format` property.
+All the data source functions are fully typed, to aid in providing the correct parameters and working correctly with the return value.

 ### Caching